-For complete details about your coverage under the LTD benefit, see the insurance certificate, which is also part of the Disability Plan, at Citi Benefits Online.
+For complete details about your coverage under the LTD benefit, see the insurance certificate, which is also part of the Disability Plan.
 If there is any discrepancy between the provisions in this section of the Handbook and the related insurance certificate provided by the insurance company, the provisions of the insurance certificate shall prevail.